breeznik/everything-ai/readme.md

-This repo serves as a collection of projects created during the learning of certain topics.
-I will be using it as a reference for projects that I can refer back to.
+This repository contains conceptual code written during AI learning sessions and serves as a personal reference for future projects.